odysseus654/udt/README.txt

-Copyright (c) 2001 - 2008, The Board of Trustees of the University of Illinois.
+Copyright (c) 2001 - 2009, The Board of Trustees of the University of Illinois.
 All Rights Reserved.

 UDP-based Data Transfer (UDT) Library - version 4
-Author: Yunhong Gu
+Author: Yunhong Gu [gu@lac.uic.edu]

 UDT version 4 is free software under BSD License.
 See ./LICENSE.txt.